Herzliya: Education and culture

-Investment in education was higher than all other cities in the survey and more high school students were eligible for a bagrut matriculation certificate.
-The Reichman University (previously known as The Herzliya Interdisciplinary Center) is a private university that was founded in 1994 by Prof. Uriel Reichman, who serves as its president to this day.
-Reichman University is Israel's only private university, located in Herzliya, Tel Aviv District.
-It was rebranded in 2021.
+Investment in education in Herzliya was higher compared with all other cities surveyed, which resulted in a higher number of high school students being eligible for a bagrut matriculation certificate.
+Herzliya is also home to Reichman University (formerly 'The Herzliya Interdisciplinary Center'), Israel's only private university.
+It was founded in 1994 by Uriel Reichman and is located in the Tel Aviv District.
+The institution was rebranded in 2021.

+Herzliya serves as a significant center for media and infrastructure within Israel.
+It is the location of Herzliya Studios (Ulpanei Herzliya), Israel's largest television and film studio.
+The city also hosts RGE studios, which provide services for the Kids Channel and Sport 5 Channel.
+Herzliya also accommodates the IDC television and radio center.

-Israel's largest television and film studio, Herzliya Studios (Ulpanei Herzliya), is located in Herzliya, Also RGE studios that serviced the Kids channel and Sport 5 channel.
-The IDC television and radio center is located in the city with other local radio stations like Eco99fm and 103fm.
-The Herzliya Marina was built in the 1970s.
-The city has a small airport, three shopping malls (Arena Mall, Seven Stars Mall and the Outlet), movie theaters, museums, cultural centers and a stadium.
-In 2008, the Herzliya Cinematheque opened in the downtown area of the city.In 2023 it moved to a new location at the town hall's building at 22 Ben Gurion Street.
+The Herzliya Marina was constructed in the 1990s.
+Herzliya's civic infrastructure includes a small airport, three shopping malls (Arena Mall, Seven Stars Mall, and The Outlet), movie theaters, museums, cultural centers, and a stadium.
+The Herzliya Cinematheque initially opened in the downtown area in 2008, relocating in 2023 to a new site within the town hall building at 22 Ben Gurion Street.
+The Herzliya Museum of Contemporary Art opened in its current location on Ha'banim Street in 1975.